anccduarte/SICP-Solutions/README.md

 > The way you write a recursive procedure is by wishful thinking.
 You have to believe!

-*SICP* is impregnated with with alluring ideas like this, definitely captivating the inspirited reader from first to last page.
+*SICP* is impregnated with alluring ideas like this, definitely captivating the inspirited reader from first to last page.

-Although sometimes quite difficult to read [the exercises don´t get any easier] it completely worths the effort and the sporadic frustration: *SICP's* ability for presenting a truly abundant and diverse set of computer science [or magic] fundamentals in such a well-structured manner is rather remarkable.
+Although sometimes quite difficult to read [the proposed exercises don't get any easier] it completely worths the effort and the sporadic frustration: *SICP's* ability for presenting a truly abundant and diverse set of computer science [or magic] fundamentals in such a well-structured manner is rather remarkable.

 The second edition of the book [published in 1996] has kindly been made available for free and may be downloaded at <https://web.mit.edu/6.001/6.037/sicp.pdf> [see copy at *sicp.pdf*].
-Additionally, a set of twenty video lectures given in July 1986 for Hewlett-Packard employees, and professionally produced by Hewlett-Packard Television may be found at <https://ocw.mit.edu/courses/6-001-structure-and-interpretation-of-computer-programs-spring-2005/video_galleries/video-lectures/>. <br>
+Additionally, a set of twenty video lectures given in July 1986 for Hewlett-Packard employees, and professionally produced by Hewlett-Packard Television may be found at <https://ocw.mit.edu/courses/6-001-structure-and-interpretation-of-computer-programs-spring-2005/video_galleries/video-lectures/>. <br> <br>

 # Table of Contents